mlundela/Yatzy-Arena/README.md

     }

 When you have no more rolls, it is expected that your bot selects which score box it wants to use.
 It can do so by sending the `SCORE_BOX` command.
 Please note that it does not have to use all its rolls.
+Here the two ones is put into the first score box, giving you two points:

     {
         'type': 'SCORE_BOX',
-        'box': 0, // Ones,
+        'box': 0, // Ones
         'dice': [2, 3]
     }